Harringay online

 Haringey Council bought Shaftesbury House against the advice of the supposed users, the Peacock light industrial estate.

-The purchase was one of nine irregular council deals considered by the external investigator Chris Buss in a report commissioned by the council itself.
+The £6,100,000 purchase was one of nine irregular council deals considered by external investigator Chris Buss in a version of the Report commissioned by the council itself.
+The "full" version of the Report was sent to the Metropolitan Police.

-The tired old building was once described as a sh*thole, but the council's regeneration team considered it was good enough in which to decant a number of Tottenham businesses.
+The tired old building was once described as a sh*thole, but the council's regeneration team considered it was good enough in which to decant Tottenham businesses.

 ———